MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/billingdocumentinfo.md

 ---
-title: BillingDocumentInfo Data Object ms.service: bing-ads-customer-billing-service ms.topic: article
+title: BillingDocumentInfo Data Object - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a billing document identification object that contains information about a billing document, such as the billing document identifier, billing document amount, and account identifier.
 ---
-# BillingDocumentInfo Data Object
+# BillingDocumentInfo Data Object - Customer Billing
 Defines a billing document identification object that contains information about a billing document, such as the billing document identifier, billing document amount, and account identifier.

 ## Syntax